-- Sex or gender discrimination: less favorable treatment of any person on the basis of sex or gender including sexual orientation, gender identity or pregnancy. - Sexual assault: any sexual contact or activity, whether attempted or completed against an individual's will or when an individual cannot consent because of reasons including but not limited to age, disability, or the influence of alcohol or drugs. - Sexual harassment: sex-based conduct that satisfies one or more of the following: (1) quid pro quo harassment by an employee of an educational institution-meaning that an employee offers something to a participant or other person in exchange for sexual conduct; (2) unwelcome conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an education program or activity; or (3) sexual assault (as defined in the Clery Act), dating violence, domestic violence, or stalking (as defined in the Violence Against Women Act).
-Each of these categories of misconduct is a serious violation that jeopardizes an individual's equal access to education.
+- Sex discrimination: less favorable treatment of any person on the basis of their biological sex or pregnancy. - Sexual assault: any sexual contact or activity, whether attempted or completed against an individual's will or when an individual cannot consent because of reasons including but not limited to age, disability, or the influence of alcohol or drugs. - Sexual harassment: sex-based conduct that satisfies one or more of the following: (1) quid pro quo harassment by an employee of an educational institution-meaning that an employee offers something to a participant or other person in exchange for sexual conduct; (2) unwelcome conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an education program or activity; or (3) sexual assault (as defined in the Clery Act), dating violence, domestic violence, or stalking (as defined in the Violence Against Women Act).
+Each of these categories of misconduct is a serious violation that jeopardizes an individual's equal access to education. - Sexual violence: any sexual act or attempt to obtain a sexual act by violence or coercion.
+Sexual violence refers to a spectrum of actions including but not limited to sexual abuse, sexual coercion, stalking, and relationship violence.
+(The above definitions are adopted from the US Department of Education and US Department of Justice)

-- Sexual violence: any sexual act or attempt to obtain a sexual act by violence or coercion.
-Sexual violence refers to a spectrum of actions including but not limited to sexual assault, sexual coercion, stalking, and relationship violence.
-(The above definitions are adopted from the US Department of Education and US Department of Justice) - Reporting Party/Participant or Complainant: an individual reporting a complaint against the responding party alleging prohibited conduct under Title IX. - Respondent or Responding Party/Participant: an individual alleged to have been involved in or accused of an incident of prohibited conduct under Title IX.
+- Complainant: an individual reporting a complaint, alleging prohibited conduct. - Respondent: an individual alleged to have been involved in or accused of an incident of prohibited conduct.